Buckets

 Bucket names must:

-The Object Storage page lists every bucket in the project with these columns:
+The Object Storage page lists every bucket in the organization with these columns:

-The usage panel at the top shows Buckets, Objects, Storage Used, and Bandwidth Egress for the project.
+The usage panel at the top shows Buckets, Objects, Storage Used, and Bandwidth Egress for the organization.

 Click a bucket name to open it.
 The bucket page has three tabs: